MicrosoftDocs/winrt-api/windows.security.enterprisedata/protectionpolicymanager_isfileprotectionrequiredfornewfileasync_217958627.md

 ## -parameters

 ### -param parentFolder
-The folder that contains files that that you want to know whether to protect.
+The folder that contains files that you want to know whether to protect.

 ### -param identity
 The enterprise identity.